18 AIP Coffee Recipes That Will Make You Want To Ditch Regular Coffee For Good

 Ingredients: dandelion root, chicory root, coconut milk, water.

-This herbal coffee alternative can be adapted to suit your regular coffee taste as it can be served flat or with some milk or coconut oil and frothed like a latte to keep things AIP-friendly.
+This herbal coffee alternative can be adapted to suit your regular coffee taste as it can be served flat or with some coconut milk or coconut oil and frothed like a latte to keep things AIP-friendly.
 You have a lot of health benefits from the chicory, dandelion and oil as they can help to regulate the system and detoxify your liver, but you still have a coffee-like flavor without the caffeine.

 Photo Credit: Rach from Meatified